ManuelAloSupsi/ros-course/README.md

 # The Course

   There are two goals of this course.
   First, you will learn the basis of ROS2 in python using pre-existent pakages.
-At the end of this first part, you will be able to access Turtlesim and rqt,as  well as write some simple command lines to interact with turtles.
+At the end of this first part, you will be able to access Turtlesim and rqt, as well as write some simple command lines to interact with turtles.

   <p align="center">
   <img src="Public/Image/Use_TurtleSim.png" style="width: 80%;">
   </p>

   The second part will gide yout to the creation of a workspace from scratch, complete with interfaces and nodes.
-The aim of this second part is to create a step-by-step system in wcich a series of values are intrduces to be summed up, obtaining an indication of the status of the computation and the final result.
+The aim of this second part is to create a step-by-step system in which a series of values are intrduces to be summed up, obtaining an indication of the status of the computation and the final result.
   At the end of the exercice, you will be able to create a workspace, an interface package, a simple topic node, a simple service node and a simple action node.

   <p align="center">